 Green-veined strains are the most balanced and, therefore, the most popular.
-These strains provide the full effect range of kratom, going from euphoric and energizing to relaxing.
+They provide the full range of effects, just milder.

-These strains are best for beginners as they are gentle and less likely to cause side effects.
-However, experienced users usually find them too mild and prefer to have more control over the specific effects they get from their kratom.
+These strains are best for beginners as they are less likely to cause side effects.
+However, experienced users often prefer to have more control over the specific effects they get from their kratom.

 The best uses for green vein strains include:

 - Relieving mild to moderate pain

 - Green Thai